Help for Sexual Misconduct & Sexual Assault

 Reporting Sexual Misconduct

-Anyone can report incidents of sexual misconduct to the University by contacting SUPD at 512-863-1944 or the Dean of Students at 512-863-1624.
-Talking to any responsible employee (all Resident Assistants, all faculty, and most staff) also initiates the reporting process, as those individuals are required to share your report with the Dean of Students.
+Anyone can report incidents of sexual misconduct to the University by contacting the Title IX Coordinator at 512-863-1111, SUPD at 512-863-1944 or the Dean of Students at 512-863-1624.
+Talking to any responsible employee (all Resident Assistants, all faculty and staff) also initiates the reporting process, as those individuals are required to share your report with the Dean of Students.

 Southwestern Yellow Book

 Where to go?
 Who to talk to?
-Please download the SU Yellow Book for a comprehensive, printable manual on Help for Sexual Assault/ Sexual Misconduct.
+Students, please download the SU Yellow Book for a comprehensive, printable manual on Help for Sexual Assault/ Sexual Misconduct.
+Faculty and staff, please download the Resources and Reporting Options manual.

 Sexual Misconduct Resources and Reporting